split

 You can buy combined tickets to visit both Saint Domnius Cathedral and its Bell Tower from the tourism office located in Peristyle Square.
 Tickets cost around €10.
 Otherwise the rest of the complex is free.

 There are many day tours available in and around Split you can either book them when you arrive, or prebook them before you leave home.
-GetyourGuide offer everything from City tours, Game of Thrones tours, Food and wine tours, Island tours to such gems as Hvar, Vis and the Pakleni Islands through to epic day tours to places like the Plitvice Lakes.
+GetYourGuide and Viator offer everything from City tours, Game of Thrones tours, food and wine tours, island tours to such gems as Hvar, Vis and the Pakleni Islands through to epic day tours to places like the Plitvice Lakes.
 Because we were doing some island hopping of our own, Helen and I opted for the Plitvice Lakes and waterfalls guided tour.
+Also Tripadvisor offer the same as above with the additional options of restaurant, hotel, flight, cruise and car-hire.

 Plitvice Lakes National Park is one of Croatia’s most stunning natural wonders, located in the mountainous region of central Croatia near the border with Bosnia and Herzegovina.
 As a UNESCO World Heritage site since 1979, it is renowned for its cascading lakes, lush forests, and diverse flora and fauna.